-Fast TP Regional Mapping: To address the need for solar observations with a field of view matching specific phenomena ALMA has developed the Fast TP regional Mapping mode that is offered for the first time in Cycle 9 (ALMA bands 3,5,6 and 7).
+Fast TP Regional Mapping: To address the need for solar observations with a field of view matching specific phenomena ALMA has developed the Fast TP regional Mapping mode that is offered since Cycle 9 (ALMA bands 3,5,6 and 7, and Band 1 in Cycle 11).
 This mode allows the mapping of specific regions on the Sun with time cadences of tens of seconds (for reference, a square region of 200 arcsec can be mapped in 21 seconds).
 The mode uses the same double-circle mapping as for the full-sun, and requires that full-sun maps are taken at some point to be able to calibrate the data.
 It is recommended that the maps also include some areas of quiet sun, to further improve the calibration quality.
 For further details on the calibration procedures for this mode, please refer to Section 10 of this handbook.

-8.10.4 ALMA Solar Ephemeris Generator Tool
+8.10.5 ALMA Solar Ephemeris Generator Tool